Vij5 ambassador Edwin Pelser

 "A good product is not only about shape, colour or trend, but also about the story that the designer wants to tell.
 If that story is expressive, it makes people find the product interesting for a longer period of time."
 This is exactly what makes the Vij5 collection so suitable for his retail range, according to Edwin.
 "The products of Vij5 all have a story to tell, I like that very much.
 It's often about the way something is made, usually there is a special production process, that's what I enjoy telling."

-"For us, people like Edwin are an indispensable link in the cycle we go through for each product."
+"For us, people like Edwin are an indispensable link in the cycle that we go through for every product."

 Arjan & Anieke

 Edwin discovered his passion for stories during his time working at the Design Academy Eindhoven.
-"I noticed that most of the wonderful stories designers have to tell stuck in the academy.
-I wondered if the ultimate user actually knew exactly what the intention of a design was."
+"I noticed that most of the wonderful stories Designers have to tell stuck in the academy.
+I wondered if the ultimate user actually knew exactly what the purpose of a design was."

 Edwin's roots are not in the world of design, he has done higher vocational training for hotels and has worked in communications.
 So he is not the one who can make a product, but what he can do very well is talk about it.
 For us, people like Edwin are an indispensable link in the cycle that we go through for every product (design - curate - translate - create - share); a product only becomes 'real' when someone buys it and starts using it.

-Edwin likes approachability in his store.
-"Many people don't really understand design at all, yet I want them to dare to come in as well.
-I don't want to radiate that this is a chic design temple where only super-hip people are welcome.
-Rather, I prefer to create coziness."
+Edwin likes accessibility in his store.
+"Many people don't really understand design at all, but I still want them to dare to come in.
+I don't want to radiate that this is a chic design temple where only super hip people are welcome.
+I prefer to CREATE a cozy atmosphere."

 Whether people are very aware of the fact that by buying a product they become part of the design process, Edwin does not know.
 What he does notice is that customers sometimes really like to buy something from a specific designer.
 "Many customers find it important to have an original product and not a rip-off of a large retail chain.
 There are sometimes people who comment on the high prices compared to variants they have seen elsewhere.
 In that case, I can explain very well why that is so.
 I like to be able to tell what kind of development process is behind a product, people often have no idea about that."

-"I don't want to portray that this is a fancy design temple where only super-hip people are welcome."
+"I don't want to radiate that this is a chic design temple where only super hip people are welcome."

 Edwin Pelser